willpatterson/HOPSTACK/doc/notes/HDI/HDI.rst

     "/datasrting/path/thing/`r`25-30`r`50-80`"

-HOPSTACK Output Formatter LASOF:
+HOPSTACK Output Formatter HOF:
 --------------------------------

-LASOF is the inverse function of DI.
+HOF is the inverse function of HDI.
 It takes the output of a station and converts it into a single string that can be passed to the next LASO.

-LASOF would take some output filter parameters defined in DISS as input.
+LASOF would take some output filter parameters defined in HDISS as input.
 It would then use thoes parameters to find the desired output files and create symlinks to them all in a neat LASO output directory whoes file path will be passed to the next LASO in the pipeline.

-DISS Parameter Behavoir Settings:
+HDISS Parameter Behavoir Settings:
 ---------------------------------

 ::